JODA-Explore/JODA/getting-started.markdown

 ```

 This result is then flattened again into separate documents per actor with the second query.
-Finally we rename the `group` attribute to `actor` and keep the `movies` attribute to obtain our final documents containing action-movie actors together with a list of their movie titles.
+Finally, we rename the `group` attribute to `actor` and keep the `movies` attribute to obtain our final documents containing action-movie actors together with a list of their movie titles.
 The result is stored as a line-separated JSON file in `action-actors.json`.